Why Is Building Stuff Sometimes So Slow?

 When we built features at Juro, some of our best breakthroughs came not from a detailed spec, but from an engineer understanding a technical possibility or seeing a pattern across customer issues that a non-engineer might miss.
 They understand the trade-offs, the performance implications of different approaches, and the most direct way to solve a technical challenge.

 Forcing them to just implement a pre-defined spec often means missing out on simpler, faster, or more powerful solutions.
-If we want to build great technical products quickly, we need to let the people who understand the technology best make more of the decisions about how we solve problems.
+If we want to build great technical products quickly, we need to let the people who understand the technology best make more of the decisions about we solve problems.